okeeffed/cheat-sheets/WP-PC-Cheat-Sheet.md

 ## WPPRES-1: FAQ

+**Q: I'm having a database connection failure through MAMP**

+A: Double check the wp_options in the siteurl and home settings and that they correctly match MAMP.
+If you are on the default MAMP ports, you may need localhost:8888 in both addresses.
+Also check the wp_config.php file in your text editor to ensure the content URL is also correct.

+Also be sure to check your /etc/hosts file to see what address and terms are set up and that you restart the mySQL daemon, MAMP and Sequel Pro.

 **Q: Adjust get_posts posts_per_page for a data["term"] request**

 A: Add it as an argument in twig or create a custom function adjusting the posts_per_page.
 You can pass any get_posts properties as arguments here.